You can download our Terms & Conditions or read them below:

 13.2 The Client must ensure that it and the Delegates observe all fire and safety regulations.
 The Client should familiarise itself and the Delegates with the location of fire exits and fire appliances.
 Access to all doors and fire exits must be kept clear at all times.
 In the event of a fire, the Client is responsible for reporting to the Company’s Duty Manager immediately and taking all reasonable steps to evacuate Friends House and to ensure the safety of all occupants.
 Smoking is not allowed in any part of Friends House.

-13.4 Depending on the activity/nature of your booking; the Company reserves the right to request written risk assessments.
+13.4 Depending on the activity/nature of the booking, the Company reserves the right to request written risk assessments and these must be provided by the Client within the time period specified by the Company.

-13.5 A list of delegate names and appointed stewards should be emailed to Reception@quaker.org.uk at least one full working day ahead of the Hiring Period.
+13.5 A list of delegate names and appointed stewards must be emailed to Reception@quaker.org.uk at least one Working Day ahead of the commencement of the Hiring Period.

 14.1 The Client shall ensure that activities for children, young people and vulnerable adults comply with current child protection and vulnerable adult safeguarding requirements and legislation.